Brettles/amazon-ecs-catsndogs-workshop/Lab-99-Clean-up/README.md

 1. Delete the ECS Cluster.
 This will also delete all the ECS Tasks and Services within the cluster.
 2. If it exists, delete the Auto Scaling Group ECS-On-Demand-Group
 3. If it exists, delete the Launch Configuration On-Demand-ECS
-4. Verify the cats, dogs, simplehomepage, MXnet, and ImageAssessor tasks are deleted.
+4. Verify the cats, dogs, simplehomepage, MXnet, and ImageAssessor task definitions are deleted (this is done by deregistering them).
 5. Delete the cats, dogs and simplehomepage ECR repositories if they exist.
 6. Delete the Parameter Store secure string named UnicornLocation.
 7. Delete the CloudWatch events ImageAssessor and HandleECSEvents